kwaldenphd/python-structured-data/README.md

 This lab covers various methods for reading structured data into Python, focusing on `csv` and `json`.
 It covers other types of delimiters and escape characters.

 By the end of this lab, students will be able to:
-- Describe the structure and components of a `.csv` file
+- Describe the structure and components of a .csv file
-- Read a `.csv` file into Python using the `csv` module and a `for` loop
 - Understand how to approach other types of delimited files
 - Understand how to work with escape characters when loading structured data
+- Understand how Python dictionaries work as a type of structured data
+- Write data from Python to a .csv file
+- Read a .csv file into Python using the csv module and a for loop
+- Describe JSON data structure/components
-- Read JSON data into Python using the `json` module
+- Read a JSON file into Python using the JSON module

 ## Acknowledgements